Written by Divinity Nutra, Updated on April 10, 2022

 Even though the combination of curcumin and fluoxetine scored best, the results were not statistically significant.
 Also, the mean change in the HAM-D17 score was comparable in all three groups.
 This conclusion suggests that turmeric may help treat patients with MDD, effectively, and without adverse side effects.
 (8)

 Another human study tested 123 individuals with MDD in a double-blind, placebo-controlled, and randomized environment.
-Researchers split the subjects into four different groups and treated with either a placebo, 250 mg of curcumin, 500 mg of curcumin, or 250 mg of curcumin plus 15 mg of saffron.
+Researchers split the subjects into four different groups and treated them with either a placebo, 250 mg of curcumin, 500 mg of curcumin, or 250 mg of curcumin plus 15 mg of saffron.

 The results showed that the three active drug treatment groups had greater antidepressant effects than the placebo.
 There were no significant variances in efficacy among the medicated groups.
 (9)